wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

    | Exposed Headers | * |
    | Max Age | 3600 |

-Please keep a record of the blob container name, storage account name and one storage key.
+Please keep a record of the storage account name and one storage key.

   </TabItem>